0x1B05/english/kaoyan/content/writing.typ

 A foreign friend of yours has recently graduated from college and intends to find a job in China.
 Write him/her an email to make some suggestions.

-- You should write about 100 words on the ANSWER SHEET.
+- You should write about 100 words.
 - Do not use your name in the email; use “Li Ming” instead.
-(10 points)

 ==== Tips for Job Hunting in China

 Dear [Friend's Name],

-Congratulations on your graduation!
-As you embark on your job search in China, I have a few suggestions that might help you navigate the job market here more effectively.
+#underline[_Congratulations on your graduation!_] #underline[_As you *embark* on your job search in China, I have a few suggestions that might_] help you *navigate the job market* here more effectively.

-Firstly, familiarize yourself with Chinese business etiquette.
-Understanding cultural nuances can greatly enhance your interactions and interviews with potential employers.
-Secondly, learning Mandarin, if you haven't already, will significantly boost your employability, as many companies prefer candidates who can communicate in the local language.
+Firstly, *familiarize* yourself *with* Chinese business *etiquette*.
+Understanding *cultural nuances* can greatly *enhance* your interactions and interviews with potential employers.
+Secondly, learning Mandarin, if you haven't already, will significantly *boost your employability*, as many companies *prefer candidates* who can communicate in the local language.

-Additionally, leverage your unique background as an international candidate.
-Emphasize how your global perspective and education can contribute to a Chinese company's international goals.
-Networking is also key—try to attend industry-related events and connect with professionals via platforms like LinkedIn.
+Additionally, *leverage your unique background as* an international candidate.
+Emphasize how your global perspective and education can contribute to a Chinese company's international goals. *Networking* is also *key-try* to attend *industry-related* events and *connect with professionals* via platforms like LinkedIn.

-Lastly, tailor your resume and cover letter to each job application, highlighting skills and experiences that align with the job requirements.
+Lastly, *tailor your resume* and *cover letter* to each job application, highlighting skills and experiences that *align with the job requirements*.

-Best of luck, and I'm here to help however I can!
+#underline[_Best of luck, and I'm here to help however I can!_]

 Warm regards,